-We raise the profile of university research to attract funders and students and ensure high scores on impact assessments.
-We provide high-quality impact training.
+We raise the profile of university research to attract funders and students and provide services that extract additional value from REF impact case studies.
+We also offer high-quality impact training.

 Why choose Bulletin Academic?

 - We are experts in impact.

 - We have worked for around 30 universities and research institutes in the UK, Europe and Hong Kong.

 - We have been involved in impact case study development and training since 2012 and have edited and reviewed hundreds of case studies across most UoAs.

 Maximising the audience for research impact stories